AkiKurvinen/flutter_weather_app/README.md

 ## Features

 - Fetch weather data from API by city name
-- or use Geolocator to get coordinates
+- Use Geolocator to get local weather
 - Show City, Temperature, Description, Humidity and Wind speed

 ## Error handling